hnavilur/webex-contact-center-flows/outbound-predictive-progressive/README.md

 ## Description

-Use this template to create a sophisticated outbound campaign flow where contacts are initiated using predictive or progressive dialing.
-This is often used for reaching out to customers proactively.
+Use this template to create a sophisticated outbound campaign flow that uses the Campaign Manager integration where contacts are initiated using predictive or progressive dialing.
+This is often used for reaching out to customers proactively or when executing outbound campaigns (marketing/sales/proactive outreach).

 ## Details